 All over the world, people are searching online for sustainability topics like never before.
 From how to reduce food waste to where to find secondhand clothes, interest in sustainable options is on the rise.

-According to Ipsos, more than three in four people say businesses have a responsibility to reduce their contribution to climate change by lowering carbon emissions.
+According to Ipsos, more than 3 in 4 people say businesses have a responsibility to reduce their contribution to climate change by lowering carbon emissions.
 We at Google continue to take steps, along with the rest of the industry, to ensure progress toward a sustainable future.
-To help the organisation live up to its values, our marketing teams have been exploring new strategies for creating positive change with sustainability goals in mind.
+To help the organization live up to its values, our marketing teams have been exploring new strategies for creating positive change with sustainability goals in mind.

-For help identifying and scaling the most effective sustainability actions and strategies in marketing, a working group of Google marketers partnered with Drawdown Labs, a program of Project Drawdown that specialises in scaling private sector climate solutions.
+For help identifying and scaling the most effective sustainability actions and strategies, a working group of Google marketers partnered with Drawdown Labs, a program of Project Drawdown that specializes in scaling private sector climate solutions.
 With their guidance, the team designed a framework for building a culture of sustainability and reducing carbon across our daily marketing operations.
 Our partnership culminated in the sustainability marketing playbook we’re now open-sourcing in hopes of accelerating change across the industry and encouraging others to share their own best practices.

 “To meet the climate crisis at scale, every job must be a climate job, and marketing is no exception,” said Ted Otte, senior manager at Drawdown Labs.
-“We were excited to partner with Google on a research-backed playbook to help marketers create stories, campaigns, and experiences that normalise and inspire sustainable behaviours and lifestyles.”
+“We were excited to partner with Google on a research-backed playbook to help marketers create stories, campaigns, and experiences that normalize and inspire sustainable behaviors and lifestyles.”

-To model this best practice in the playbook, the team reviewed the asset library used across Google Ads Marketing for examples of creative that showcased environmentally conscious behaviours, normalising a culture of sustainability.
+To model this best practice in the playbook, the team reviewed the asset library used across Google Ads Marketing for examples of creative that showcased environmentally conscious behaviors, normalizing a culture of sustainability.